 How to Open a Gold IRA

-Whether you open a brand-new account, or roll over an existing one, opening a Gold IRA is simple.
+Whether you open a brand-new account or roll over an existing one, opening a Gold IRA is simple.
 Your account representative will walk you through the application.
 This process typically takes 15 minutes.
-They will answer any questions along the way, and most find it to be painless and time efficient.
+They will answer any questions along the way, and most find it painless and time efficient.

 1. Understand Gold IRA Rules